 In adults, kyphosis can be caused by various conditions affecting the spine, including:

-What are the types and causes of scoliosis?
+What are the causes of scoliosis?

 Non-structural scoliosis (functional or postural scoliosis)

 In this type, the back (spine) is structurally normal, but looks curved because of another condition such as having one leg that is significantly longer than the other or muscle spasm in the back muscles.
 The curve is usually mild and it changes or goes away when the person bends sideways or forwards.

 In these cases, the curve is fixed and doesn't go away when the person changes position.
 There are different types: